Notes after the comments

 Before coming to Japan I was a little nervous about the language barrier but the ease of getting by was a big surprise.
 People are always willing to help.(A: 3 terms, B: University-Extracurricular, Young Learners)

 Despite the size of Tokyo and how confusing the train maps appear to be, I found navigating Tokyo surprisingly easy.
-The train stations are well laid-out and the lines are colour-coded so that getting from A to B in the city is a relatively easy task.(A: 3 terms, B: University-Accredited, Senior Instructor)
+The train stations are well laid-out and the lines are colour-coded so that getting from A to B in the city is a relatively easy task.(A: 8 terms, B: University-Extracurricular, University-Accredited, Young Learners, Senior Instructor)

 My image of working for a Japanese company, and Japan generally, was that the environment would be very strict.
 However, throughout my entire time working in Japan I have found Japanese staff, University staff and students very easy to get on with.
-It is easy to build friendly working-relationships with Japanese colleagues.(A: 3 terms, B: University-Accredited, Senior Instructor)
+It is easy to build friendly working-relationships with Japanese colleagues.(A: 8 terms, B: University-Accredited, Senior Instructor, Curriculum Aide)

 When people think about Japan they often think about bright city lights, crowded trains, and high-level technology, but one thing that surprised me was the beauty and diversity of its nature.
 You can get on a train and within just a few hours find yourself hiking up a mountain, walking through a forest, or relaxing on a beach.
 There are many Japanese traditions that revolve around nature such as seeing the cherry blossoms in the spring, enjoying the splendid colors of the autumn leaves, or catching an awe-inspiring glimpse of Mt.
 Fuji on a clear winter's day.(A: 8 terms, B: University-Extracurricular, University-Accredited, Senior Instructor)